SchedMD/slurm-gcp/terraform/examples/slurm_cluster/cloud/basic/README.md

 # Example: Basic Cloud Slurm Cluster

 This example creates a slurm cluster capable of bursting out multiple compute nodes from a pre-configured partition.
+A set of firewall rules will be created to control communication for the cluster.

 ## Additional Dependencies